angryteach/haircuts/NOTES.md

 ## Responsive Design

 I used a simple @media query so that elements occupy a single row by themselves when the screen width gets less than 600px.
 To accomplish that I had to place every div class inside @media and only change row order as well as fill every column (out of 3 available) within those rows with elements.
 I am sure I could have done a better job with area names or even flex but I have to research that subject further.

+By adding another coulmn I was able fit a photo element and re-flow some text with much more control and still avoid a messy grid set-up.
+Now the page looks a bit more fluid and easy on the eye.